w3f-community/asylum-ui/packages/connection-library/docs/testing-guide.md

 ### Game

-The following listing shows how to create and configure game:
+The following listing shows how to create and configure a game:

 ```js
 // 1.
 Create a game: